ArthurSonzogni/chromiumos-platform2/camera/README.md

 ### Encoding / Decoding JPEG images

 The camera HAL needs to generate JPEG images when processing still shot requests.
-On Chrome OS the JPEG codec service, if supported on the platform, is provided by the GPU process in Chrome browser.
+On ChromeOS the JPEG codec service, if supported on the platform, is provided by the GPU process in Chrome browser.
 We provide libraries to handle JPEG encoding and decoding: On platform that supports hardware-accelerated JPEG encoder/decoder, the JPEG libraries connect to the Chrome GPU process through